-At the Justice Department, Barr’s work ranged from combatting violent crime to investigation the Pan Am 103 bombing.
+At the Justice Department, Barr’s work ranged from combatting violent crime to investigating the Pan Am 103 bombing.
 He also coordinated counter-terror activities during the first Gulf War and spearheaded the response to the S&L crisis, according to his biography.

 Prior to joining the Justice Department, Barr worked with the White House Domestic Policy staff for a year under then-President Ronald Reagan.

-He’s criticized the Mueller probe
+He has criticized the Mueller probe

 “In my view, prosecutors who make political contributions are identifying fairly strongly with a political party.
 I would have liked to see him have more balance on the group,” Barr said.